-Catherine Roberts is originally from Orlando, Florida and made her way to Austin via Alabama.
+Catherine Roberts is originally from Orlando, Florida, and made her way to Austin via Alabama.
 Catherine is married to Paul Brownell, and they have a son – Nathan Hugh Brownell.
-Catherine graduated from Jacksonville State University in Jacksonville, Alabama with a degree in Computer Science and Marketing.
-She has worked primarily in customer service in the computer industry, holding jobs with Intergraph Corporation, BMC Software and the City of Austin.
+Catherine graduated from Jacksonville State University in Jacksonville, Alabama, with a degree in Computer Science and Marketing.
+She has worked primarily in customer service in the computer industry, holding jobs with Intergraph Corporation, BMC Software, and the City of Austin.

 Catherine previously served St. David’s as Stewardship Director and Wedding Coordinator before becoming Executive Assistant to the Rector.

 Originally from St Louis, Mark is a graduate of Loyola University Chicago and The California Culinary Academy in San Francisco, CA. Chef Mark joined St David’s in May 2015 with experience as Sous chef at Charlie Palmer’s Dry Creek Kitchen in Healdsburg, CA and Ristorante Cibreo in Tuscany, Italy.
 In 2010, Chef Mark moved to Austin and cooked at the W hotel until he found a home at St. David’s.
-He enjoys working with students from Project Go and the comradery of invaluable kitchen volunteers.
+He enjoys working with students from Project Go and the camaraderie of invaluable kitchen volunteers.

 Director of Music

 David Stevens has served St. David’s Parish as Director of Music since August 1990.
-Dr. Stevens hails from Palestine, Texas and received degrees from Hardin-Simmons University and the University of Texas, Austin.
+Dr. Stevens hails from Palestine, Texas, and received degrees from Hardin-Simmons University and the University of Texas, Austin.
 Along with his responsibilities at St. David’s, he sings in the Oregon Bach Festival’s professional chorus, enjoys a solo conducting and singing career, teaches voice, and serves on the Diocese of Texas’ Commission on Music.
 David has three children: Andrew, Alex, and Alyssa.

-Director of Hospitality Ministry and Cafe Divine
+Director of Food Ministry

 Chef Ray comes to St. David’s with years of culinary experience.
 Working in the foodservice trade since he was 15 years old, Chef Ray has cut a lot of chicken and made gallons and gallons of soup.
 A graduate of the Culinary Institute of America in Hyde Park, New York, he understands the finer points of the culinary arts.
-Prior to coming to Saint David’s, he spent 2 years selling groceries for US Foodservice in Austin.
-There, he gained much experience in disposable goods, heat and serve foods and getting the most out of a dollar’s worth of food.
-If you have a troubling culinary question or need some advice, give him a call at 472-1196.
+Prior to coming to Saint David’s, he spent two years selling groceries for US Foodservice in Austin.
+There, he gained much experience in disposable goods, heat and serve foods, and getting the most out of a dollar’s worth of food.
+If you have a troubling culinary question or need some advice, give him a call at 512-472-1196.